Stocks give up an early gain and turn mixed on Wall Street

-Stocks gave up an early gain and turned mixed in mid-morning trading on Wall Street Wednesday.
+Stocks gave up an early gain and turned mixed in midday trading on Wall Street Wednesday.
 The tentative market moves came a day after the S&P 500 ended a six-day winning streak.

 A report showing that inflation remained tame last month was encouraging for investors because it suggested the U.S. economy is in a strong position to receive more stimulus without overheating.

-The S&P 500 index was down 0.3% after the first hour of trading.
+The S&P 500 index was down 0.2% as of 11:45 a.m.
+Eastern.
 It was up as much as 0.5% in the early going.
-The Dow Jones Industrial Average was down 0.1% and the Nasdaq was down 0.6%.
+The Dow Jones Industrial Average fell less than 0.1% to 31,3601 and the Nasdaq was down 0.4%.
 All three are still trading near the record highs they reached in recent days.

+About 60% of the companies in the S&P 500 were making making gains, but a slide in technology stocks and companies that provide consumer services and products weighed down the index.

+“Generally, the market has seen a very favorable backdrop and that likely remains the case going forward,” said Sal Bruno, chief investment officer at IndexIQ.
+“Inflation remains benign and there’s still going to be a pretty big stimulus package going forward.”

 The Labor Department said Wednesday that U.S. consumer prices rose 0.3% in January, led by a surge in energy.
 Even though the gain was the biggest monthly increase since July, inflation over the past year has remained relatively low.
 Over the past year, inflation is up a modest 1.4%.
 Core inflation, which excludes volatile food and energy costs, is also up 1.4% with core prices unchanged in January.